Judge holds Iowa Department of Corrections in contempt for violating order

 Farrell wrote that he considered awarding the $1,500 to the inmate who pursued the contempt action “so he could receive some remuneration for the unlawful denial of the publications he requested.”
 The law, however, stipulates the fines are punitive in nature, Farrell noted, and are intended for “the benefit of the state” – the same entity that will be paying the fine.

-The Department of Corrections did not immediately respond to requests for comment.
+The Iowa Department of Corrections declined to comment on the contempt finding.
 Last week, the inmates filed a motion for a new trial as well as an appeal of Farrell’s decision.

 Editor’s note: Reporter Clark Kauffman worked for the Iowa Office of Ombudsman from October 2018 through November 2019.